markwreinke/minecraftDockerServerGUI/README.md

 - Edit server whitelist
 - Edit server blacklist
 - Backup server at specified intervals (either time-based, or player-enterance based)
+- retrieve the server worldsave to a given dir
+- set the server world save from a given dir

 ## Techstack